nestordemeure/friedrich/readme.md

 - Add better algorithms to fit kernel parameters (cross validation or gradient descent on likelyhood).
 - Improve efficiency of the linear algebra operatins used.
+- Add function to predict both mean and variance.
 - Add [ndarray](https://docs.rs/ndarray/) support behind a feature flag.
 - Add simple kernel regression (not as clever but much faster).